Julian Cope: 1997–2006: Assorted solo and collaborative work; Citizen Cain'd, Rome Wasn't Burned in a Day, plus Brain Donor, L.A.M.F. and more Rite recordings

-Cope's battle with music industry operatives (whom he referred to as "greedheads") saw him finally turn his back on the mainstream music industry from this point onwards.
-From 1997, Cope opted for full career independence, launching his Head Heritage organisation as combined record label, website and discussion forum.
+By this point, Cope's battle with music industry operatives (whom he referred to as "greedheads") would see him finally turn his back on the mainstream music industry.
+From 1997, he opted for full career independence, launching his Head Heritage organisation as combined record label, website and discussion forum.

 "I'm going to become the best-remembered artist of my generation by staying away from the party as often as possible.
 That way, people will remember me, not because I was great, but because I didn't cause them any later embarrassment."